pingflood/simplemenulauncher/README.md

 Add support for user-set overclocking (Not trivial)

-Add support for the brightness button (adjustable brightness)

-Fix USB mounting

-Test SD card mounting & TV Out

 Ticked off the list
 ====================

-TV Out support - DONE
+TV Out support - DONE, fixed

-SD Card mounting - DONE
+SD Card mounting - DONE, should be fixed

-USB mounting - DONE
+USB mounting - DONE, Fixed

 Add file browser for emulators - DONE

 Scroll through the 2 other categories - DONE

+Add support for the brightness button - DONE, working